-If you return a signed and dated proxy card or otherwise vote without marking voting selections on matters on which you are entitled to cast votes, your shares will be voted, as applicable, "For" the election of the nominees for directors named in Proposal No. 1 and "For" Proposals No. 2 and No. 3.
+If you return a signed and dated proxy card or otherwise vote without marking voting selections on matters on which you are entitled to cast votes, your shares will be voted, as applicable, "For" the election of the nominees for directors named in Proposal No. 1, "For" Proposals No. 2 and No. 3 and "One Year" for Proposal No 4.
 If any other matter is properly presented at the meeting, your proxyholder (one of the individuals named on your proxy card) will vote your shares using his best judgment.